-Management believes, that the recognized deferred tax asset of GEL 86 thousand as at 31 December 2014 is fully recoverable as the Company will have sufficient future taxable profits against which the Company can utilise the benefits there from when the Company's earnings are stabilized after the first two years of operations.
+Management believes, that the recognized deferred tax asset of GEL 246 thousand as at 31 December 2015 is fully recoverable as the Company will have sufficient future taxable profits against which the Company can utilise the benefits there from when the Company's earnings are stabilized after the first two years of operations.
+Management bases this assumption on the fact, that already in 2015 the Company has positive insurance activity results and profit for the year, if ignoring the significant acquisition and advertising costs incurred in 2015, that is typical only for the first two years of operations and is planned to be significantly reduced in the future years.